 2000-01: Shaquille O’Neal, Los Angeles Lakers

-That regular season, Shaq had another monster stat line, 28.7p/12.7r/2.8b with an eFG% of 57.
-On top of that, he led the NBA in PER (30.2) and Win Shares (14.9).
+That regular season, Shaq had another monster stat line, 28.7 points, 12.7 rebounds and 2.8 blocks with an effective field goal percentage of 57.0.
+On top of that, he led the NBA in PER (30.2) and win shares (14.9).

 2001-02: Tim Duncan, San Antonio Spurs

-The greatest power forward ever had one of the best seasons of his storied career in ’01-’02.
+The greatest power forward ever had one of the best seasons of his storied career in 2001-02.
 Despite losing to the Lakers in the West Semis that year, Duncan did all in his power to combat them.
 His averages of 29 points & 17.2 rebounds per game weren’t enough, however, and the Spurs lost in five games to the eventual champs.

 2002-03: Tim Duncan, San Antonio Spurs